Top 15 Suburbs to live in St. Louis for 2023

 If you’re moving to St. Louis, we know how hard it can be to narrow in on the right area for you, your family, and the pets!

-So we put together this list of the best areas to live in St. Louis that all have something different to offer.
+So we put together this list of the best suburbs in St. Louis that all have something different to offer.
+These STL suburbs are just a few of the many choices around.

-If you want the quick version here is the list of the 15 best suburbs of St. Louis:
+If you want the quick version, here is a preview of the list of the top 15 best suburbs in St. Louis:

 1. Clayton: The Ritzy Rendezvous